wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-restore.md

 # Restore an app in Azure

 This article shows you how to restore an Azure Web App that you have previously backed up by using the [Azure Web App](/documentation/services/web-sites) Backup feature.
-For more information, see [Azure Web App Backups](/documentation/articles/web-sites-backup).
+For more information, see [Azure Web App Backups](/documentation/articles/web-sites-backup/).

 The Azure web app Restore feature lets you restore your app with its linked databases (SQL Database or MySQL) on-demand to a previous state, or create a new app based on one of your original app's backup.
 Creating a new app that runs in parallel to the latest version can be useful for A/B testing.

-The Azure web app Restore feature, available on the **Backups** blade in the [Azure Management Portal](https://manage.windowsazure.cn), is available only in Standard pricing tiers.
-For information about scaling your app using Standard tier, see [Scale an app in Azure Web App](/documentation/articles/web-sites-scale).
+The Azure web app Restore feature, available on the **Backups** blade in the [Azure Classic Management Portal](https://manage.windowsazure.cn), is available only in Standard pricing tiers.
+For information about scaling your app using Standard tier, see [Scale an app in Azure Web App](/documentation/articles/web-sites-scale/).

 <a name="PreviousBackup"></a>
 ## To Restore an app from a previously made backup